 Jacques: Gary Tan (Managing Partner of Initialized Capital).
 Gary has invested in Coinbase (a secure platform that makes it easy to buy, sell, and store cryptocurrency like Bitcoin, Ethereum, and more) at $8b valuation.
-It was great to see his passion about crypto and the future of cryptocurrencies.
+It was great to see his passion for crypto and the future of cryptocurrencies.

 Jaafer: Ray Dialo - an icon of business, investment and management.
 It was a pleasure to be able to hear him discuss his principles of doing business.
 Very insightful and captivating, with many lessons for everyone at all levels of their career.